One story, three generations

 The art of passing down your know-how between generations

 The history of the Bardelli Group and the companies that compose it starts from afar.
 Even before the birth of the parent company, the Appiani company was founded in Treviso in 1873 and started producing colored tiles in 1910 until, after the Second World War, it offered the famous “Gres” on the market. red”.
 But already in 1939 the activity of Gabbianelli Ceramiche d’Arte had begun in Milan, which saw the creation of the hand decoration department in 1968.
+In 1962, Arnaldo Bardelli founded Ceramica Bardelli and only three years later he was able to build the historic Vittuone factory.
+The Seventies saw strong competition on the market between Appiani, Gabbianelli and Bardelli, while the scenario was further enriched with the foundation of Ceramica Vogue in Biella in 1978.
+1982 saw the entry into the company of Arnaldo’s three sons, the second generation of the family.
+Years of profound market restructuring and marked changes in the scenario followed, which led to a new configuration of the Group.
+In 1992 Bardelli acquired the ICR Group (Appiani) and in 1996 the Gabbianelli-Vogue group and the Florentine Vicano.
+The year 2000 saw the conclusion of a production rationalization process at three factories, while Bardelli spa became the Altaeco Group.
+It is with a profoundly renewed team that the Ceramica Bardelli brand can celebrate its first fifty years in 2012 and 2022 will celebrate its 60th anniversary.

 2015 sees the entry of the third Bardelli generation into the company, a prelude to new initiatives and a new Group vision always with a strong reference to the history and values of the family.